 The keto diet is about giving your body the right food at the right time .

 By doing this your body can use what you eat or use your fat stores to meet its energy needs.

 This is in direct opposition to what the majority of diets have been doing so far.

 Just about all other diets focus on the amount of food you eat and involve calorie restriction.
 The keto diet focuses on the type of food you eat.

 What’s wrong with the calorie restricted diets that have been used for years?

-The very word diet conjures up images in your mind of someone summoning every last ounce of their will power and going without all the foods they normally love in order to drop some body fat.
+The very word diet conjures up images in your mind of someone summoning every last ounce of their will power.
+They go without all the foods they normally love in order to drop some body fat.